-In large heavy saucepan over low heat, melt butter, sugar and corn syrup (if using) until fully melted and combined.
+In large heavy saucepan over medium-low heat, melt butter, sugar and corn syrup (if using) until fully melted and combined.
 (Be patient!
 Melting the butter and sugar over too high of heat will cause the butter to separate and make a big greasy mess.)

-Increase heat to med-high and bring mixture to boil; using a wooden spoon, stir gently from time to time to keep bottom from scorching.
+Increase heat to medium and bring mixture to boil; using a wooden spoon, stir gently from time to time to keep bottom from scorching.
 (Too much stirring can cause toffee to become grainy.)

 Cook mixture until just shy of 300ºF on a candy thermometer.
 Immediately remove from heat and stir in almonds, then quickly pour out onto ungreased baking sheet.

 Use wooden spoon to spread/pull mixture – it should almost reach the edges.
 Caution: this stuff is HOT!